Failure to Yield

 Since 1963, the Wolfson & Leon personal injury lawyers have helped the residents of Fort Myers who were hurt by a car failing to yield.
 We help car accident victims with serious injuries to;

 - Get the money that they need to pay for their medical treatment

 - Replace the income that they lost when they couldn’t work

 - Remove the burden of dealing with insurance companies and negotiating a settlement

 - Focus on getting better

-The Wolfson Law Firm represents clients throughout South Florida.
+Wolfson & Leon represents clients throughout South Florida.
 We proudly defend the rights of residents living in Fort Myers, Cape Coral, Lehigh Acres, Estero, Bonita Springs, and their surrounding cities.
-If you were hurt in a failure to yield car accident, you can get help by calling the Wolfson Law Firm at 239-777-9954.FAQ
+If you were hurt in a failure to yield car accident, you can get help by calling Wolfson & Leon at 239-777-9954.FAQ

 What is a Failure to Yield Car Accident?